wayfarer1774/computer_vision_course_project_2nd_year/README.md

-This is course project is made by Valeriia Sitnikova and Alexander Ivanov.
+This is course project is made by Alexander Ivanov and Valeriia Sitnikova.

 It is a piece of code to control the robotic platform by the fish that swimms in the pool.